 - Offer professional advice on developing a grant application, free of charge.

-- Allocate a Research Design Service lead to provide support and guidance
+- Allocate a Research Design Service (RDS) lead to provide support and guidance.

-- Provide feedback in a timely manner using face-to-face meetings or other forms of communication, as appropriate
+- Provide feedback on draft proposals in a timely manner using face-to-face meetings or other forms of communication, as appropriate.

 We will not:

 - Help develop projects where there is no intention of submitting an application for peer review to a recognised funding stream.

 - Support applications that are not applying for funding from national peer-reviewed funding agencies.

 - Provide supervision or informal support for students.

 - Carry out any of the research unless we agree to be a co-applicant, where appropriate costs are included in the grant.

 We expect that investigators will: